 The Ultimate Recyclers

 There are about 1,000 dairy farms throughout Connecticut, Massachusetts, New Hampshire, Rhode Island, Maine, and Vermont.
 With those farms home to hundreds and thousands of cows, there are a lot of mouths to feed.

 That’s where local breweries come in.
 RiverWalk Brewing Co. in Massachusetts, Otter Creek Brewery Co. in Vermont, and Elm City Brewing Co. in New Hampshire are just a few examples of breweries in our region that send their spent grains to area dairy farms.
 Because cows are ruminants (four distinct compartments in the stomach to digest food), they are the ultimate recyclers.

 And it’s not just brewer’s grains that dairy cows like to eat; from citrus pulp to bakery leftovers, dairy cows use many byproducts to fuel their milk production.

-Melissa Carabeau is a nutritionist for Poulin Grain.
-A 2013 Animal Science graduate from the University of Vermont, it’s her job to create a balanced diet for thousands of dairy cows in Vermont.
+Melissa Carabeau is a nutritionist for Poulin Grain and an Animal Science graduate from the University of Vermont, it’s her job to create a balanced diet for thousands of dairy cows in Vermont.
 She visits local farms weekly to check up on the herds.
 Carabeau says healthy cows produce delicious milk, and that for some dairy cows across the nation, 10 to 25 percent of their diet comes from human food byproducts.
 Nationwide more then 34 million tons of food leftovers are fed to farm animals, and kept out of landfills, a practice beneficial to our food system and the environment.

 Nutrition is an important part of the dairy industry.
 Farmers and nutritionists like Carabeau work to find the perfect balance of energy, fat, protein, and carbohydrates.
 And that balance can differ from cow to cow.
 It’s a science based on the cow’s breed, their age, even how long it’s been since they had a calf.
 Learn more about what cows eat.